-- Improved operational earnings performance - Revenue of \$430 million, up 9% (cpp \$396 million excluding forest/log sales) - A goodwill write-down of \$31 million recorded in relation to Blue Wolf offer along with \$3 million of Strategic Review costs expensed, saw Tenon report a net loss after tax of \$(21) million - Excluding both those costs, net profit after tax more than doubled, to \$13 million (cpp \$6 million), and this was after expensing \$3 million of restructuring/impairment costs in North America and Australasia (refer EBITDA commentary below) - Gross margin expanded to 26% (cpp 24% adjusted for forest and log sales) - Operating earnings lifted 130% to \$23 million (cpp \$10 million) and EBITDA doubled to \$26 million (cpp \$13 million), prior to the \$31 million goodwill write-down noted above in relation to the Blue Wolf offer, \$3 million of Strategic Review costs, and \$3 million of restructuring/impairment costs
+- Improved operational earnings performance - Revenue4 of \$430 million, up 9% (cpp5 \$396 million excluding forest / log sales4) - A goodwill write-down of \$31 million recorded in relation to Blue Wolf offer along with \$3 million of strategic review costs expensed, saw Tenon report a net loss after tax of \$(21) million - Excluding both those costs, net profit after tax more than doubled, to \$13 million (cpp \$6 million), and this was after expensing \$3 million of restructuring / impairment costs in North America and Australasia (refer EBITDA commentary below) - Gross margin expanded to 26% (cpp 24%, adjusted for forest and log sales) - Operating earnings lifted 130% to \$23 million (cpp \$10 million) and EBITDA1 doubled to \$26 million (cpp \$13 million), prior to the \$31 million goodwill write-down noted above in relation to the Blue Wolf offer, \$3 million of strategic review costs, and \$3 million of restructuring / impairment costs

-- Key operational initiatives were completed - The two NZ manufacturing capital projects, totalling \$7 million, were concluded - - The optimising edger was commissioned in August / September '15, the ripline project was commissioned in April / May '16, and both are achieving targeted benefits - Annualised EBITDA benefits projected to exceed \$4 million pa - Texas warehouse consolidation completed - - 367,000 sq ft building was completed in Texas in June '16 - Houston and Dallas facilities now consolidated into this new mega-facility - Logistics, efficiency and rental gains moving forward - New procurement and forecasting system (Data Profits) now in place - New business won - - New, and extended, National Home Centre product programmes won (e.g. hardwood boards, commodity boards, etc) - D Territories expanded - - Pro-dealer regional expansion implemented (e.g. Louisiana and New York) - Balance sheet strengthened - Net cash from operating activities lifted materially, to \$35 million (cpp \$2 million) - Closing net debt reduced by \$22 million, to \$36 million (cpp \$58 million), reflecting - - Cash flow from operations, less - - \$3 million expenditure on the completion of the NZ manufacturing projects, and \$2 million in other capex (e.g. IT-related spend in NA distribution activities) - \$5 million in shareholder dividend payments - \$3 million in financing costs
+Key operational initiatives were completed

+- The two NZ manufacturing capital projects, totalling \$7 million, were concluded - - The optimising edger was commissioned in August / September '15, the ripline project was commissioned in April / May '16, and both are achieving targeted benefits - Annualised EBITDA benefits projected to exceed \$4 million pa - Texas warehouse consolidation completed - - 367,500 sq ft building was completed in Texas in June '16 - · Houston and Dallas facilities now consolidated into this new mega-facility - · Logistics, efficiency and rental gains to be realised moving forward - New procurement and forecasting system (Data Profits) now in place - New business won - - New, and extended, National Home Centre product programmes won (e.g. commodity boards) - Territories expanded - - Pro-dealer regional expansion implemented (e.g. Louisiana and New York) - Balance sheet strengthened - Net cash from operating activities lifted materially, to \$35 million (cpp \$2 million) - Closing debt (net of cash balances) reduced by \$22 million, to \$36 million (cpp \$58 million), reflecting - - Cash flow from operations, less - - \$3 million expenditure on the completion of the NZ manufacturing projects, and \$2 million in other capex (e.g. IT-related spend in NA distribution activities) - \$5 million in shareholder dividend payments - \$3 million in financing costs